Post Topics – Mortgage in probation period

 Probationary Period Mortgages:

-When you start working on your first job, its completely natural to think about your future living arrangements and looking for your first property to buy or making changes to your current property; however, the problem comes up with your probation period, which mostly considered 3-6 months of the period in your employment contract.
+When you start working on your first job, it’s completely natural to think about your future living arrangements and looking for your first property to buy or making changes to your current property; however, the problem comes up with your probation period, which is mostly considered 3-6 months of the period in your employment contract.
 The good news is that many lenders offer mortgages to employees within a few months of starting a new job.
 As enquiries about a mortgage on probation period continue to increase, “NeedingAdvice.co.uk Ltd” is keen to provide the best financial advice possible so that you won’t lose out on buying a property.
-We have also created a comprehensive guide to help individuals to get the answers to every key question on the topic below:
+We have also created a comprehensive guide to help individuals to get the answers to every key question on the topic below.

-Can I get a mortgage in probationary period?
+Can I get a mortgage during a probationary period?

 The answer is yes, you can.
 Although, some of the mainstream lenders will you away, and some will take a flexible approach for giving loans to recently employed individuals.
 Mortgage lenders will look for your contract type, and confirm the length of your contract along with the job offer as a part of evaluating the loan application.
 The condition also applies when you have just started a new job and will be a key part of your entire loan application.
 Some additional details about “mortgage with new job” are discussed in our blog.
-It is also worth noting that underwriters will choose a conservative approach while determining the income of the probationary employee; for example, the overtime income, bonus or commission income is not considered unless and until there is two years of income history available in the documentation.
+It is also worth noting that underwriters will choose a conservative approach while determining the income of the probationary employee; for example, the overtime income, bonus or commission income is not considered unless and until there are two years of income history available in the documentation.

-How to get a Mortgage in probationary period?
+How to get a Mortgage during the probationary period?